 Principal Identified Risk Risk Mitigation Impact of Covid-19 on the operational activities at investee companies potentially leading to lower energy generation due to plant not being fully operational.
 This risk is mitigated by use of high quality contractors for site management and turbine maintenance at investee companies, capable of implementing procedures which allow continued operations whilst adhering to restrictions on movement and social distancing are in place, together with the close monitoring by the Investment Manager of service levels from these suppliers.
 Failure to meet and maintain the investment requirements for compliance with HMRC VCT regulations may result in the Company losing its status as a VCT.
 The Board mitigates this risk by regularly reviewing investment management activity with appropriately qualified advisers.
 Inadequate control environment at service providers may lead to inaccurate reporting or misappropriation of assets.
 This risk is mitigated by only appointing service providers of a high standing under agreements that set out their responsibilities and by obtaining assurances from them that all exceptions have been reported to the Board.
 In addition, the Board has appointed an independent external party, Roffe Swayne, to report directly to the Board in respect of the Company's internal controls undertaken by the Investment Manager on behalf of the Company.
 Non-compliance with the Listing Rules of the Financial Conduct Authority, Companies Act Legislation and other applicable regulations may result in termination of the Company's Stock Exchange listing or other sanctions.
 This risk is mitigated by employing external advisers fully conversant with applicable statutory and regulatory requirements who report regularly to the Board on the Company's compliance.
 Reliance on the UK Government's continued support for the renewable energy sector and the risk of adverse changes in the application of government policies particularly in respect of the renewable energy sector and tax legislation.
 The future level of Government-mandated support for renewables has important implications for the industry and could impact the value of investments the Company has made in companies which own and operate renewable projects.
 However, the Directors believe that existing renewable energy tariffs supporting the assets owned by investee companies are secure.
 Government policy statements are constantly monitored.
 The financial returns to the Company are dependent on the price of electricity its investee companies are able to sell through power purchase agreements.
 The value of the Company's investments is dependent on projected wholesale electricity prices.
 This risk is mitigated because investee companies have negotiated fixed or floor price mechanisms into the power purchase agreements they have entered into for the sale of their generated output.
 However, in the longer term, beyond the period of these agreements, the Company is exposed to wholesale prices to a greater degree.
 The hydro-electricity assets can opt into a floor price each year under the Feed-in Tariff arrangements, which gives these assets a floor on the price of electricity sales.
 The Investment Manager's Report includes information about the sensitivity of the value of the Company's investments to changes in energy prices.
-The values of the Company's wind farm and hydro-electricity investments are dependent on expectations of the level of electricity export of each asset, which are driven by expectations of the long-term wind or rainfall conditions.
-It is possible that expectations of long-term climatic conditions may change over the life time of each investment.
-The Company's revenues and dividends to shareholders are The Investment Manager's Report includes information about the sensitivity of the values of the Company's investments to changes in electricity export assumptions.
+The values of the Company's wind farm and hydro-electricity investments are dependent on expectations of the level of electricity export of each asset, which are driven by The Investment Manager's Report includes information about the sensitivity of the values of the Company's investments to changes in electricity export assumptions.
 The Company's dividend targets are based on long-term average climatic conditions.